filsifetto/TDT4160/README.md

-# TDT4160 - Practical Computer Science Learning
+# TDT4160 - Computer Organization and Design

 A collection of practical demonstrations and experiments for learning about computers, system programming, and how computers work at a fundamental level.